-These ricotta meatballs with spinach are a really easy and delicious meatball recipe.
-The spinach that is added to the ricotta meatballs (which are just Italian meatballs made with ricotta) will help you get more veggies in your diet in a way you can enjoy.
+Ricotta meatballs with spinach are a really easy and delicious meatball recipe that you will love.
+These ricotta meatballs are made with beef and spinach and then spinach is added for flavor and texture.
+These meatballs will also help you get more veggies in your diet in a way you can enjoy.

 - Ground beef.
 You can use a leaner ground beef blend like a 90/10 or an 80/20 blend.
 Since there is ricotta in the meatballs the meat will not dry out so leaner is fine.